 The Frank Lloyd Wright Home and Studio tour is a chance to explore the personal and professional spaces of one of the most iconic architects of all time.
 This unusual complex served as his primary residence and workspace for the first 20 years of his career, during which he created the Robie House, the Larkin Building, and Unity Temple.
 This is a must-see attraction for any fan of art and architecture.

-If you’ve ever been fascinated or inspired by any of Frank Lloyd Wright’s iconic designs – from “Fallingwater” to his stained glass work, you can’t miss this unique opportunity to learn more about this famous architect.
-The complex that hosts his home and studio is surrounded by the largest concentration of Frank Lloyd Wright-designed buildings in the world.
-In addition to 29 of his own buildings, you’ll also find a variety of Victorian-style and prairie School homes.
-The historic district surrounding the Home and Studio has the greatest number of Wright-designed homes anywhere.
+If you’ve ever been fascinated or inspired by any of Frank Lloyd Wright’s iconic designs – from “Fallingwater” to his art glass work, you can’t miss this unique opportunity to learn more about this famous architect.
+The Home and Studio is surrounded by the largest concentration of Frank Lloyd Wright-designed buildings in the world.
+In addition to 29 of his own buildings, you’ll also find a variety of Victorian-style and prairie school homes.
 These self-guided and docent-guided tours are the best way to explore all of the architectural marvels this Oak Park complex has to offer.

 Present your pass at the Home and Studio Museum Shop for a place on the next available tour.